Our Meiselman Journey: Part 8 – Pool and Spa: When a Dream Becomes a Nightmare

 Once the pool and spa were “finished” and we made our final payment, a new chapter of frustration began—one that had nothing to do with permitting purgatory or concrete circles.

-It started one morning, the spa wouldn’t heat.
-After some investigation, we learned that Premier’s maintenance crew had disconnected the valves that allow water to flow from the pool to the spa on their first service visit.
+One week after the pool was finished, the spa wouldn’t heat.
+After some investigation, we learned that on their first service visit, Premier’s maintenance crew had accidentally disconnected the valves that allow water to flow from the pool to the spa.
 In other words, our brand-new pool & spa didn’t work.

-Then there was the matter of the four-button control pad—the one that allows guests to control the spa temperature from the pool deck instead of hiking over to the equipment area.
+Then there was the matter of the four-button control pad—the one that lets guests control the spa temperature and pool lights from the pool deck, instead of hiking over to the equipment area.
 They never installed it.

 Susan called.
 And called.
 And called.
 Half a dozen times over three weeks.